CultureCounts/API-examples/Api-docs.md

     - Fields Description:

     	- Relationship Types:
-	 		- Creator : Have all permissions to edit survey and can also create another creater type share
+	 		- Creator : Have all permissions to edit survey and can also create another creator type share
 	 		- Admin : Have all permissions to edit survey but can only edit editor and viewer type shares
 	 		- Editor : Have some permissions to edit survey and can only edit viewer type shares
 	 		- Viewer : Can only view survey and survey details

 	 	- Sharer Types:
-	 		- user : share tareget evaluation/survey/customreport with user
+	 		- user : share target evaluation/survey/customreport with user
-	 		- organisation : share tareget evaluation/survey/customreport with orgaisation
+	 		- organisation : share target evaluation/survey/customreport with organisation

 	 	- Target Types:
-	 		- evaluation : user/organisation will get access to all survey's of shared evaluation
+	 		- evaluation : user/organisation will get access to all surveys of shared evaluation
-	 		- suvrey : user/organisation will get access to a specific survey data
+	 		- survey : user/organisation will get access to a specific survey data
 	 		- customreport : user/organisation will get access to a specific custom minisite report data

 	 	- Tips:
-	 		- Targret and sharer are required when creating a share.
+	 		- Target and sharer are required when creating a share.
-	 		- While editing target & sharer fileds are Non editable.
+	 		- While editing target & sharer fields are Non editable.
 	 		- If you wish to change sharer or target then archive or delete current user share and create new share.
 	 		- To archive share change tombstate of share to archived
-	 		- To Delete share change tombstate of send a DELETE request to share api endpoint with valud share id.
+	 		- To Delete share change tombstate of send a DELETE request to share API endpoint with valid share id.
 	 		- sharer and target contains 2 sub types : id & type, In case of user as a sharer `sharer_type` will be `user` & `sharer_id` will be `<current_user_id>`.
 Same goes for target `object_type` will be `evaluation or survey or customreport` and object_id will be `<target_id>`

     - Get Request Query Filters: